USMAI-Library-Consortium/janeway-warpspeed/README.md

 7. INSTALL_IMPORTS_PLUGIN: Install the imports plugin - TRUE or FALSE, FALSE if not set
 8. INSTALL_DOAJ_TRANSPORTER_PLUGIN: Install the doaj_transporter plugin - TRUE or FALSE, FALSE if not set
 9. INSTALL_BACK_CONTENT_PLUGIN: Install the back_content plugin - TRUE or FALSE, FALSE if not set
-9. INSTALL_REPORTING_PLUGIN: Install the reporting plugin - TRUE or FALSE, FALSE if not set
+10. INSTALL_REPORTING_PLUGIN: Install the reporting plugin - TRUE or FALSE, FALSE if not set
+11. DJANGO_DEBUG: Whether to run Django in debug mode.

+### Conditionally required environment variables
+1. JANEWAY_JOURNAL_DOMAINS: If Janeway has domains for journals, this is required.
+Comma separated array (no spaces after commas)
+2. JANEWAY_JOURNAL_DOMAIN_SCHEMES: If Janeway has domains for journals, this is required.
+Schemes are, for example, https://.
+Comma separated array (no spaces after commas).
+Each scheme must match a domain in JANEWAY_JOURNAL_DOMAINS by index.

 ### Environment variables REQUIRED but Auto-Set
 You must set these if you're using this docker image outside of the Helm Chart or outside of the built-in Compose.